nelson123-lab/my-Data-Science-learnings/README.md

 ## ROI metrics

-5. Click-through rate (CTR)
+1. Click-through rate (CTR)
+   Click-through rate, or CTR, is how often people click a link in your post to access additional content.
+That could be anything from a blog post to your online store

-6. Conversion rate
+7. Conversion rate
-7. Cost-per-click (CPC)
+8. Cost-per-click (CPC)
-8. Cost per thousand impressions (CPM)
+9. Cost per thousand impressions (CPM)

 ## Share of voice and sentiment metrics
 1. Social share of voice (SSoV)